f1337/dotfiles-mac/README.md

 ### Alfred

-Like Spotlight, but better and without creepy [data collection](https://lifehacker.com/safari-and-spotlight-can-send-data-to-apple-heres-how-1648453540).
+Like Spotlight, but better.
+And without creepy [data collection](https://lifehacker.com/safari-and-spotlight-can-send-data-to-apple-heres-how-1648453540).

 1. Disable data-gathering Spotlight behaviors: System Preferences > Spotlight, then uncheck "Spotlight Suggestions" and "Allow Spotlight Suggestions in Look up".
 2. Disable the Spotlight keyboard shortcut (so that Alfred can take it): System Preferences > Spotlight, then click "Keyboard Shortcuts…", then uncheck "Show Spotlight search"